renatoathaydes/jbuild/README.md

 JBuild is a toolkit for building Java and other JVM language based projects, focussing on dependency management.

-It consists of a simple CLI, so it can be used as a very handy CLI utility, but can also be used as a Java library, allowing JVM applications to manage other Java projects and dependencies themselves.
+It consists of a simple CLI, so it can be used as a very handy command-line utility, but can also be used as a Java library, allowing JVM applications to manage other Java projects and dependencies themselves.